 By-law 2003-91 regulates the keeping and running at large of dogs in the Town of Tecumseh.
 The By-law requires that all dogs in the Town of Tecumseh are to be licensed on or before March 31st of each year.
 A person who acquires a dog after the 31st day of March in any year shall obtain from the Municipality a licence within fourteen (14) days after the acquisition of such dog.

-The Owner of every Kennel shall on or before the 31st day of March in each year obtain from the Municipality a license to operate.
-A person who desires to establish a Kennel after the 31st day of March in any year shall obtain from the Municipality a license.
+The Owner of every Kennel shall on or before the 31st day of March in each year obtain from the Municipality a licence to operate.
+A person who wants to establish a Kennel after the 31st day of March in any year shall obtain a licence from the Municipality.

-You may purchase a license(s) in person or by mail from the Tecumseh Town Hall.
+You may purchase a licence(s) in person or by mail from the Tecumseh Town Hall.
 A night deposit box, located at the entrance of Town Hall, is also available for after hours use.

-The dog license fees are as follows :
+The dog licence fees are as follows :